How to Start a Cleaning Service in New Hampshire (2026)

 Do I need a license to start a cleaning business in New Hampshire?

-No. New Hampshire does not require a state-issued license to operate a cleaning service.
-There is no janitorial license, no cleaning contractor license, and no state registration specific to the cleaning industry.
-Your main requirements are forming a business entity (LLC recommended), obtaining general liability insurance, getting a janitorial surety bond, and complying with NH employment laws if you hire workers.
+No. New Hampshire has no state-issued license requirement to operate a cleaning service — no janitorial license, no cleaning contractor license, and no state registration specific to the cleaning industry.
+Your main startup requirements are forming a business entity (LLC recommended at $100-$102), obtaining general liability insurance ($500-$1,200/year), getting a janitorial surety bond (~$100-$200/year), and complying with NH employment laws if you hire workers.
+Some municipalities may require a local business permit — check with your city or town clerk.

 Do cleaning services charge sales tax in New Hampshire?

-How much does workers’ compensation cost for a cleaning business in New Hampshire?
+How much does workers compensation cost for a cleaning business in NH?

-Do I need a trade name registration in New Hampshire?
+Do I need a trade name registration for my NH cleaning business?

-Only if you operate under a name other than your LLC’s legal name or your personal legal name.
-For example, if your LLC is “Smith Services LLC” but you advertise as “White Mountain Cleaning,” you need a Trade Name registration.
-The fee is $50, the term is 5 years, and you file with the NH Secretary of State at sos.nh.gov.
-If you operate under your LLC’s exact legal name, no trade name registration is needed.
+Only if you operate under a business name different from your LLC’s legal name or your personal legal name.
+For example, if your LLC is “Johnson Services LLC” but you advertise as “White Mountain Cleaners,” you need a Trade Name registration with the NH Secretary of State.
+Fee: $50 for a 5-year term.
+File at sos.nh.gov/corporations-0/forms-and-fees/trade-names.
+If you operate solely under your LLC’s legal name as registered, no trade name registration is needed.

 Robert Smith